 A note: Everlane sent me the shirt in this review.
 These are all my thoughts and opinions based on my experience.
 Gentleman Within holds all control over editorial content.

-HAVE YOU TRIED EVERLANE SLIM FIT JEANS?
+HAVE YOU TRIED EVERLANE OXFORDS?

 Let’s continue the discussion over in the Gentlemen Within Private Facebook Community.

 Get more posts like this plus style tips & advice delivered straight to your inbox.